Welcome

 portion of the British black bee was wiped out in the second decade

-of the last century due to an epidemic of acarine disease and
+of the last century due to an epidemic of acarine disease and or

-of these queens with British black bees.
+with British black bees.

 This started Brother Adam on a lifelong quest to breed a strain

-of honey bee that would contain as many desirable qualities as
+of honey bee that would contain as many desirable qualities as possible

-of the selected queens with selected drones and thus a mating
+queens with selected drones and thus a mating station at a remote

-station at a remote spot on Dartmoor was established in 1925,
+spot on Dartmoor was established in 1925, this was in continual

-this was in continual use until the mid 1990’s.
-Buckfast
+use until the mid 1990’s.
+Buckfast theory includes that desirable

-theory includes that desirable characteristics in other bee populations
+characteristics in other bee populations are introduced into the

-are introduced into the main Buckfast lines.
-This is achieved
+main Buckfast lines.
+This is achieved by a process of crossing,

-During these unique genetic combinations, characteristics that
+selecting, culling and backcrossing.
+During these unique genetic

-are not present in the parents often appear and if these new characteristics
+often appear and if these new characteristics are deemed to be of

-are deemed to be of value, an attempt is made to fix them within
+value, an attempt is made to fix them within the line and then include

-the line and then include them in the main Buckfast bee line.
+them in the main Buckfast bee line.

 THE BUCKFAST